aleshaleksey/fansys23/04-combat.md

 #### Provoking attacks of opportunity

-Targets moving out of a threatened square, or undertaking certain other actions that may leave an opening, such as standing up, or drinking a potion, provoke an attack of opportunity.
-This is detailed in the table below (see ["Attacks of Opportunity Table"](#attacks-of-opportunity-table))
+In close quarters, certain actions leave gaps in one's defences which can be exploited by adversaries within reach.
+For example, moving out of a threatened square, standing up, and drinking a potion all provoke attacks of opportunity.
+A full list is provided in the ["Attacks of Opportunity Table"](#attacks-of-opportunity-table).

 ___
 #### Avoiding attacks of opportunity
 A target moving out of one threatened square into another threatened square may avoid AoOs by declaring "careful movement" and halving their movement speed for the rest of the turn.
 Likewise a combatant may roll ["acrobatics"](05-skills.md#acrobatics) to try and avoid attacks of opportunity when moving through a contiguous set of threatened squares (threshold = [attack bonus of hostile] + 13), on a failure by 5 or more, the one making the acrobatics roll falls prone.

 A character can avoid attacks of opportunity when moving out of a threatened square (into a square that is not threatened) by using their "main action" to withdraw.
-As in the previous case, an "acrobatics" roll can be used to ameliorate the situation.
-In this case a successful roll vs [attack bonus of hostile] + 13 allows one to withdraw as a bonus action, as usual, on a failure by 5 or more, the one making the acrobatics roll falls prone.
+A character may attempt to use "acrobatics" to instead withdraw as a "secondary action".
+The Threshold=[attack bonus of hostile + 13].
+On failure by 5 or more, the character making the acrobatics roll falls prone.

 As a rule, characters only provoke attacks of opportunity when moving through/out of threatened squares if they move under their own power.
 For example if a character is "shoved" out of a threatened space of an enemy, it does not provoke an attack of opportunity.

+Certain abilities grant some protection against attacks of opportunity.
 A character with the ["Guarded"](06-abilities.md#guarded) ability does not provoke attacks of opportunity when drinking potions or standing up.
+A character with ["Evasive"](06-abilities.md#evasive) can avoid attacks of opportunity when moving between squares more easily.
+A character with ["Skirmisher"](06-abilities.md#skirmisher) can avoid attacks of opportunity from targets it has attacked at close range. ["Safe Cast"](06-abilities.md#safe-cast) can protect spellcasters against attacks of opportunity.

 ___
 #### Causality and attacks of opportunity